njbbaer/google-chat-gpt3/README.md

 You should see: `No remediations found.`

-5. Fine-tine GPT-3 with your training data:
+5. Fine-tune GPT-3 with your training data:

 ```shell
 openai api fine_tunes.create -t <TRAINING_FILE>